rubcompling/C6Samples/README.md

 AP | Adjective phrase
 ADVP | Adverb phrase

 Phrases are expected to not cross topological field boundaries.
 This means that they can be located within a field or contain one or more fields, but the may not be part of two neighbouring fields and the fields they contain may not stretch across the boundaries of the phrase.
+For more information, cf. [Ortmann (2021b)](https://konvens2021.phil.hhu.de/wp-content/uploads/2021/09/2021.KONVENS-1.11.pdf)

 ### Topological Fields